 Lucky are those string players who have “spatula” type fingertips (with wide juicy pads).
 This helps enormously to make a good sound and a good vibrato.
-It would appear that this vaguely blurred, fuzzy limit to the pitch of the note, given by the soft edges and body of the finger pad, gives the vibrato (and even maybe the basic sound) a certain human quality that would be entirely lost if we were to stop the strings with a straight-edged hard object.
+It would appear that this vaguely blurred, fuzzy limit to the pitch of the note, given by the soft edges and succulent body of the finger pad, gives to our vibrato (and even maybe to our basic sound) a certain human quality that would be entirely lost if we were to hold the string down (stop) with a straight-edged hard object.

-For playing in extended position, the low elbow not only allows us to play on the pads, but also helps the fingers to open out (extend) because it allows the wrist to flex (the back side of the wrist joint raising up somewhat, making an angle of more than 180º).
-A high elbow, on the other hand, causes the wrist joint to collapse (the back of the wrist joint now makes an angle of less than 180º), which converts our hand posture into more of a “claw“.
+For playing in extended position, the low elbow not only allows us to play on the fingerpads but also helps the fingers to open out (extend) because it allows the wrist to flex (the top-side of the wrist joint angling up into the air and the fingertips now being well below the height of the wrist joint).
+A high elbow, on the other hand, causes the wrist joint to collapse, bending in the opposite direction.
+Now our fingertips are higher than the level of the wrist joint and our hand posture is converted into more of a “claw“.
 This “claw” hand-posture has the doubly negative effect of both placing the fingers more on their tips, and hindering their ability to extend away from each other.
 Therefore, our absolutely greatest need for a low elbow occurs when we are playing in extended position on the “A”-string.

 WHEN MIGHT WE WANT TO PLAY ON THE TIPS??